by Eileen Quinn Knight, Ph.D. Profiles in Catholicism

 Dr. Knight: Please tell us the significance of your high school years in formation.

 Brother Igor: During high school, I grew in my engagement with the life of the Church.
 I was an altar boy in the cathedral.
-The local parish priest stimulated my searching for a vocation.
+The local parish priest stimulated my search for a vocation.
 At the age of sixteen, he invited me to a conference in Rome of the Focolare movement for young men thinking of becoming a priest.
-A year later I went to a local Capuchin priest to talk about vocation, he told me not to even contemplate life as a priest or religious: “that would be a waste of time”.
+A year later I went to a local Capuchin priest to talk about vocation, he told me not to even contemplate life as a priest or religion: “that would be a waste of time”.
 Unhappy with his answer, I looked for answers elsewhere.
-In my final year of high school, I made the discission and joined the diocesan seminary straight out of high school.
+In my final year of high school, I made the decision and joined the diocesan seminary straight of high school.

 Dr. Knight: You went to college and joined the order.
 How did you make that decision?

 Brother Igor: I finished seminary in two parts.
 The first years of philosophy went very well but starting theology I bumped into a faith crisis.
-I left the seminary, joined the Navy for a year, spent 6 months at sea, joined art school for 6 months, and finally worked for the Catholic Youth Action for a couple of years before returning to seminary.
+I left the seminary, joined the Navy for a year, spent 6 months at sea, joined art school for 6 months, and finally worked for the Catholic Youth Action for a couple of years before returning to the seminary.
 I knew if I didn’t follow this calling I felt deep inside, I would never really be happy.
 I had to follow the voice in my heart.

 I was ordained in August of 2011 and was sent to work in a couple of parishes straight after ordination.
 A few years later I was parish priest in charge of 10 churches, the diocesan youth pastoral team, and secretary for the catholic school board of our area.
 Giving it my all, I still felt like I was missing something.
 God was calling, but I couldn’t discern exactly what He wanted from me.